 For any local business, reaching out to potential clients in the area is crucial for success and growth.

-Earlier, businesses relied on newspapers and word-of-mouth to draw the attention of customers.
-But today, digital marketing has taken over the world by storm.
-There are many online channels available to grow your business reach.
+Earlier, businesses relied on newspapers and word of mouth to draw customers’ attention.
+But today, digital marketing has taken over the world by storm and getting your business noticed online has become an essential part of the business.
+Many online channels are available to grow your business reach and expand your web presence.

-However, one of the best options to get your local business found is SEO or search engine optimisation.
-In this article, we’ll be talking all about local SEO, its basic definition, and its importance.
+However, one of the best options to find your local business is SEO or local search engine optimisation.
+In this article, we’ll be talking about local SEO, its basic definition, its importance, and how you can affect your local SEO ranking.

-We’ll also list and highlight the local SEO ranking factors that play vital roles in improving your rankings in organic results.
-After all, ranking higher will improve your online visibility, allowing you to reach more users who are searching for your services.
+We’ll also list and highlight the local SEO ranking factors that play vital roles in improving your rankings in organic results to bring traffic to your local business website.
+After all, ranking higher will improve your online visibility, reaching more users searching for your services.

 What is Local SEO & Why is it Important?